Romania says parts of possible Russian drone fell on its territory | Science-Environment

 Romania says parts of possible Russian drone fell on its territory

-(Adds further quote from Agerpres, ministry spokesperson, final three paragraphs) Sept 6 (Reuters) - Parts of what could be a Russian drone fell on Romanian territory, Romania's Defence Minister Angel Tilvar said on Wednesday, two days after Ukraine said Russian drones had detonated on the NATO member's land.
+Parts of what could be a Russian drone fell on Romanian territory, Romania's Defence Minister Angel Tilvar said on Wednesday, two days after Ukraine said Russian drones had detonated on the NATO member's land.
+Romanian officials had earlier denied reports of drones falling on Romanian territory and said Russian attacks in neighbouring Ukraine did not cause a direct threat.

-(Adds further quote from Agerpres, ministry spokesperson, final three paragraphs) Sept 6 (Reuters) -

-Parts of what could be a Russian drone fell on Romanian territory, Romania's Defence Minister Angel Tilvar said on Wednesday, two days after Ukraine said Russian drones

-had detonated on the NATO member's land.
+On Wednesday, Romanian President Klaus Iohannis said confirmation of the discovered parts belonging to a Russian drone would be a serious violation.
 "I confirm that pieces which might be the elements of a drone were found," Tilvar told Antenna 3 CNN broadcaster.

-He added the area had not been evacuated because there was nothing to suggest that the parts posed a threat.
-He said the pieces would be analysed to confirm their origin.
-Kyiv had said on Monday that drones detonated in Romania during an overnight Russian air strike on a Ukrainian port across the Danube River.
+He said the area had not been evacuated because there was nothing to suggest that the parts posed a threat and said the pieces would be analysed to confirm their origin.
+Kyiv had said on Monday that drones detonated in Romania during an overnight Russian air strike on a Ukrainian port across the Danube River, where attacks have increased since July, when Moscow abandoned a deal that lifted a de facto Russian blockade of Ukraine's Black Sea ports.

+Speaking in Bucharest on Wednesday at the start of a summit of the presidents of Three Seas Initiative countries, Iohannis said the attacks were war crimes happening a "small distance" from Romania's border.
+"If it is confirmed that the components (found) belong to a Russian drone, such a situation would be inadmissible and a serious violation of Romania's sovereignty and territorial integrity," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)